iodapson/axum_workspace/docs/from-scratch.md

-#### You may start here
+#### Start from scratch here

 You may follow these steps:

-- 1. Create a Rust project, preferably a workspace, and cd into it.
+1. Create a Rust project, preferably a workspace, and cd into it.

 `mkdir axum_workspace` and `cd axum_workspace`

-- 2. Create a workspace by first creating a Cargo.toml file with the following similar content:
+2. Create a workspace by first creating a Cargo.toml file with the following similar content:

 ```toml
 [workspace]